 - Sauté bacon over medium heat until fat is rendered and bacon is crispy, stirring occasionally.
 Remove with a slotted spoon and reserve to a plate lined with paper towels to absorb the grease

-- Lower heat to medium-low and add celery, onion and jalapeños.
-Sauté until onions are translucent and celery and jalapeños are soft.
+- Lower heat to medium-low and add celery, onion, carrots (and jalapeños, if using).
+Sauté until onions are translucent and veggies are soft.
 As the vegetables sweat out their moisture, scrape up any brown bits left behind by the bacon.
 5-7 minutes.

-- Add garlic and sauté with vegetables until fragrant, 1-2 minutes (do not brown)
+- Add garlic, thyme, basil, nutmeg; sauté with vegetables until fragrant, 1-2 minutes (do not brown)

 - Add potatoes, stir once more, cover, and bring to a boil